Siya-Sai/formedixTechTest/README.md

 ## Running the tests

-1. To run the tests, use the command `npm test` in the root directory of the project.
+1. To run the tests, use the command `npx wdio run wdio.conf.ts` in the root directory of the project.
 2. Test results will be displayed in the terminal.

 ## Features Tested

 1. Login to the application with the provided credentials.
 2. Navigation in the 'Repository->Studies' section.
-3. User actions involving viewing and editing a form.
+3. User actions involving viewing a form.
-4. Confirmation of user updates.
-5. Logout of the application.

 ## Page Object Model